 def message(first_nm, last_nm): print("Hello..!", first_nm, last_nm) # correct use message("John", "Wilson") message("John", last_nm="Wilson") # Error # SyntaxError: positional argument follows keyword argument message(first_nm="John", "Wilson")

-Default arguments are arguments that take the default value during the function call.
-If we do not pass any argument to the function, then the default argument will take place.
-We can assign default values using the
+Default arguments take the default value during the function call if we do not pass them.
+We can assign a default value to an argument in function definition using the

 = assignment operator.

 show_employee() that accepts the employee’s name and salary and displays both.
 Let’s modify a function definition and assigned a default value 8000 to a salary.
 Next, if salary value is missing in the function call, the function automatically takes default value 9000 as a salary.

 # function with default argument def message(name="Guest"): print("Hello", name) # calling function with argument message("John") # calling function without argument message()

 When we call a function with an argument, it will take that value.